 Meta tags are a part of HTML.
 They describe contents of a website.
 The most important are meta titles and meta descriptions.

-It’s known that meta keywords aren’t important for some time.
+They aren’t as important as they used to be from SEO point of view.
 Additionally, Google’s shift to more semantic view on search calls into question other meta tags, too.
 Believe it or not, meta titles and descriptions packed with keywords don’t positively influence your rankings in search results page.
 On top of that, Google changes meta titles to better indicate their relevance to the search query.

 Whatever you type into Google search, only a few results will rise with the exact match of meta title or description.
 That being said, you don’t need to spend hours creating tags or headings packed with focus keywords.